 This icon indicates that an activity includes one or more attachments.

 An activity, group, or milestone is aligned with an early start.

 This icon is only displayed with backward-planned projects.
-With a forward-planned project, all activities, groups, and milestones are assigned an ASAP start automatically.
+In a forward-planned project, all activities, groups, and milestones are assigned ASAP starts automatically.

 If an activity, group or milestone in a forward-planned project is aligned with a late start, this icon appears.

 This icon indicates that further information is available in the Traits column, but not all of it is visible.

 Change the column width to display all the icons.